TommyMart/QuizNight_Terminal_App/readme.md

 - If you opted to download the zip file, please download it from here - [T1A3 Terminal App Repository](https://github.com/TommyMart/T1A3_Terminal_App).

-- Then please navigate to whereever the file is located on your device and unzip the file.
+- Then please navigate to where ever the file is located on your device and unzip the file.

-- Then launch the terminal from your device and find the unzipped T1A3_Terminal_App project directory.
+- Then launch the terminal from your device and navigate to the unzipped T1A3_Terminal_App project directory.

-##### Tip: If you're using VSCode you can just run ```code .``` from the root directory.

 - Then please convert the run.sh file into an executable bash script by running: ```chmod +x scripts/run.sh```